Igalia/ref-cpp/README.md

 ```

 We say that `Foo` is a *reference type*, or a *ref class*.
 If we need
-to make the distinction, we can call "normal" classes *linear classes".
+to make the distinction, we can call "normal" classes *linear classes*.

 All subclasses of a ref class must themselves be declared using `ref
 class`.
 This makes it clear to the programmer which classes are